top of page

 Adjusting the Height of the Lathe

 Height adjustments are easily made by lifting the lathe with a Trolley Jack in the centre and using a Socket Wrench to undo the bolts that hold the leg end frames.
 The frames will fall downward and you then lift to the height you want and re-tighten the bolts at that new height.
 If you don't have a Trolley Jack it might be a little more complicated but not impossible.
-Lever and fulcrum until you can get a solid bit of packing underneath and then adjust the legs one side followed by the other.
+Lever and fulcrum with some pieces of wood until you can get a solid bit of packing underneath and then adjust the legs one side followed by the other.
 Adjust your packing to suit the side of the Lathe you are working on.
-Make sure you are using solid packing, you don't want the Lathe to tip over due to uneven lengths.
+Make sure you are using solid packing, you don't want the Lathe to tip over or fall off the packing due to uneven lengths.

 Outboarding